nci/scores/docs/contributing.md

 3. Increased support for machine learning library integration
 4. Additional notebooks exploring complex use cases in depth

-## Bug reports and feature requests
+## Bug Reports and Feature Requests

 Please submit bug requests and feature requests through Github as issues.
 No specific template or approach is requested at this stage.
 This may evolve, but is currently an open-ended approach.

-## Handling security concerns
+## Handling Security Concerns

 Please see the information provided in [SECURITY.md](SECURITY.md)

-## Development process for a new score or metric
+## Development Process for a New Score or Metric

 A new score or metric should be developed on a separate feature branch, rebased against the main branch.
 Each merge request should include: